arnabs542/interviewpractice/arrays/next-premutation.md

 We first approach the problem by looking at what condition\(s\) must be met such that there exists a next permutation.
 For example, suppose the given array was $$\small [6,5,4,3,2,1]$$.
 In this case, all elements are in descending order, and the number is at its largest.

-For there to be a next permutation, there must exist some inversion point $$\small i$$ such that $$\small nums[i] < nums[i+1]$$.
-We need to find the last of these points.

-After finding the point, we need to find the smallest number that at index $$\small j$$ such that $$\small nums[i] < nums[j]$$.
-The elements after the inversion point must all be in descending order, else the inversion point would not be at its current location.
-Therefore, a simple linear scan is sufficient, and we can break as soon we find a larger element.

-After replacing $$\small nums[i]$$ with the larger number, we now sort the array after that point to generate the smallest possible suffix.
+For there to be a next permutation, there must exist an inversion point where the entry $$\small e$$ is smaller than some entry $$\small s$$ after it; e.g.: $$\small [6,2,5,1,3,0]$$.
+In this example, we see that there are a few situations where this apply: $$\small 2$$ and $$\small 1$$ both have elements larger than it come after it.
+But because we're looking for the next permutation, that means we need to make the smallest change possible.
+In that event, we need to find the right-most inversion point, and replace with the smallest element out of all elements larger than it to the right.
+In the above example, we need to swap the $$\small 1$$ and $$\small 3$$: $$\small [6,2,5,3,1,0]$$.
+However, this is not quite finished yet, because the suffix after the inversion point is the smallest it can be: the $$\small 1$$ and $$\small0$$ need to be flipped.
+We generate the smallest suffix by sorting that part of the array.

 ##### Optimized: